-Frozen Time is a paradigm-shifting exploration of reality that proposes time is not flowing, but composed of still, discrete frames—like a film strip.
+Frozen Time Theory is a paradigm-shifting exploration of reality that proposes time is not flowing, but composed of still, discrete frames—like a film strip.
 Consciousness, the observer, is what creates the illusion of movement by selecting frames to experience, collapsing infinite possibilities into one.
-Drawing from quantum physics, relativity, and spiritual philosophy,
+Drawing from quantum physics, and relativity.

 1) Ontic Frame Space: There exists a timeless set of frames, each representing a complete configuration of the universe.
 Frames do not come into being or cease to exist; they are ontically given.